eslint/eslint/docs/user-guide/configuring.md

 * [Esprima-FB](https://npmjs.com/package/esprima-fb) - Facebook's fork of Esprima that includes their proprietary syntax additions.
 * [Babel-ESLint](https://npmjs.com/package/babel-eslint) - A wrapper around the [Babel](http://babeljs.io) parser that makes it compatible with ESLint.

-Note when using a custom parser, the `ecmaFeatures` configuration property is still required for ESLint to work properly with features not in ECMAScript 5 by default.
-Parsers may or may not also use `ecmaFeatures` to determine which features to enable.
+Note when using a custom parser, the `parserOptions` configuration property is still required for ESLint to work properly with features not in ECMAScript 5 by default.
+Parsers are all passed `parserOptions` and may or may not use them to determine which features to enable.

 ## Specifying Environments